ShiChen28/HP-MIA/README.md

 # Code
-The core of the code for the HP-MIA.
+The core of the code for HP-MIA.
 This project provides the functions for calculating the scores of the various members of the paper (computer_score.py) as well as the architecture of the neural network models used for testing (models.py).

 # HP-MIA